metrorailings/OwlBlog/content/posts/week-9-insights.md

 Carr with a horrible decision to throw deep to Waller in tight coverage when an underneath route would have been more than enough to net a first down.

 Chargers playing a good bit of cover-three defense.

+Shit execution from the Raiders back-up left tackle on a 3rd down screen.